 Learning by doing

-In this Palestinian system – where many things do not work according to plan and a flag does not mean that it is someone’s birthday, but that Israel is trying to claim ownership of your land – he co-founded the organisation Leaders.
-A non-profit organisation paving the way for young Palestinian entrepreneurs.
+In this Palestinian system – where many things do not work according to plan and a flag does not mean that it is someone’s birthday, but that Israel is trying to claim ownership of your land – he co-founded the organization Leaders.
+A non-profit organization paving the way for young Palestinian entrepreneurs.

 Entrepreneurship in the ruins of an economic disaster

 Sitting in the Leader’s office, you could not feel further away from rockets, clashes, and escalating conflict.
 Here, people plaster progressive statements about women in business on the walls and scribble business plans on the windows.
 New businesses grow in an “innovation incubator” and in the 1200 square metre tech park, ‘eZone’.
 But the harsh realities of the Palestinian economy influence the work of Leaders.
 You only need to take a quick glance at the numbers; According to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), the rate of unemployment in the West Bank in 2018 was an average of 18 percent and reached over 50 percent in the Gaza Strip.